alexantoniogonzalez2/alexantoniogonzalez2/README.md

 ### Hi there 👋
+I am a Software Engineer pursuing Master of Information Technology (specialization in Artificial Intelligence).
+I am looking to deepen my IT knowledge.

 <!--
 **alexantoniogonzalez2/alexantoniogonzalez2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.